fardeen9983/Ultimate-Dux/Languages/Ruby/OOP/Readme.md

 > Note : We are not going into detail about these concepts.
 YOu can easily look them up somewhere else.

 Most important part of OOP in programming is the concept of classes.
-So far we have written variables and some functions which modify or use teir data.
+So far we have written variables and some functions which modify or use their data.

+## Class

 Now OOP presents us with **Class** which is a custom data structure (We define it) where all the variables and the methods (aka functions) that directly deal with them are placed together and we do it such way that variables of the class are only accessible through the methods (optional actually)